 The excess energy spent holding and swinging poles while hiking or running will be for nothing if you aren’t placing them properly and pushing off efficiently.
 This can turn any potential power gains into losses and tire you out in the process.

 A study summarizing the effects of using poles during sports finds ample evidence that poles increase heart rate due to the engagement of upper body muscles (2).
-Therefore, it’s important to use the extra effort to create forward propulsion.
+Therefore, it’s important to use the extra effort to generate forward propulsion.

 While trekking poles can improve running and hiking speed and reduce leg fatigue, they are, simply put, another thing to carry.
 Becoming proficient at hand placement, carrying them while running, eating and drinking without dropping them, navigating aid stations without stabbing volunteers or other runners, and attaching them to a pack takes a lot of practice and repetition to make it second nature when fatigue sets in.

-As we discussed above, one of the benefits of running with trekking poles is for additional stability and improved balance.
+As we discussed above, one of the benefits of running with trekking poles is additional stability and improved balance.
 While they help a lot here, they aren’t magic sticks, and slips and falls still happen.
 Inadvertently falling onto a pole has the potential to cause serious injury.
 Falling on a pole can also cause it to bend or snap.

 These dangers increase if you use grips and straps that attach your hands to the poles very securely, like the grip system on the Leki Cross Trail FX Superlite or the Leki Ultratrail FX.One Superlite.
 This is certainly not a reason to skip trekking poles altogether, but we recommend keeping it in mind as you practice your pole running technique on the trails.